ruman-hassan/ComputerGraphics/README.md

    - Utilized E-print application to pretty print the JSON file structure.

 4. **File Backup and Upload:**
-   - Uploaded all the generated files to the Google Drive Backup Folder.
+   - Uploaded all the generated files to GithHb for referencing as well as editing.

 5. **Version Control:**
-   - Uploaded all the changes to GitHub using Google Cloud API.
+   - Uploaded all the changes to GitHub.

 ## How to Use